 In general, the reason why OMAD is not working is that people eat more than they thought they are.
 Stress, distractions, and unwanted emotions can trigger overeating.
 And one day a week of impulsive eating can hold you back with your results.

-According to studies, more than half of the lost weight is usually regained after the first two years, and 80% within the first five years.
-(Anderson, J W et al. 2001).
+According to a meta analysis published in The American Journal of Clinical Nutrition, more than half of the lost weight is usually regained after the first two years, and 80% within the first five years.

 This happens because people eat food not only to satisfy their physical hunger.
 They eat food as a way to feel good and relieve stress.